LegallyNotBlonde/Tableau_Citi_Bike/README.md

 ## Project Overview

 This project analyzes Citi Bike usage data from February to April 2024 for the New York metropolitan area, focusing on identifying trends, anomalies, and opportunities for improvement.
+Expanding the analysis period to include a full year of data is recommended to ensure the accuracy and consistency of findings across different seasons.

 The **Tableau_Citi_Bikes'** includes the Tableau workbook, and you can explore the interactive dashboards on my **[Tableau Public Book](https://public.tableau.com/app/profile/sabrina.linden/viz/Book4_17254336170670/MainStory?publish=yes).**
 ___